 For various reasons, I don't accept fan art posts to the main site anymore, however if you post your fan art publicly, I'd be happy to feature it on the Thorn Valley tumblr.

-I still accept fan fiction submissions, but since the posting process is a manual one, I require that the submitted draft be as close to final as you can make it before submitting it.
-In-progress works can be posted to the tumblr site or the Discord server.
+I still accept fan fiction submissions, but since the posting process is a manual one, I require that the submitted draft be as close to final as you can make it before submitting it, and I make no guarantees that I will post it.
 Feel free to contact me if you have questions about this process.

-If you prefer more control over your work than I'm able to offer, please feel free to post your work in your preferred location (like deviantArt or AO3 or whatever) and send me a link.
+If you want to have a better chance at it getting posted by making my life easier, or want more control over your work than I am able to offer, please post your work in your preferred location (like deviantArt or AO3 or whatever) and send me a link.
 If it's something I'm willing to post, I'll make sure that the link gets featured either on the main site or on the tumblr.

 What happened to all of the content that used to be on Thorn Valley?